 India’s capital city New Delhi; Weather, Population and Map

-I made these observations from the comfort of our old fashioned taxi.
+I made these observations from the comfort of our old-fashioned taxi.
 It was painted black with green and yellow stripes; a very retro aesthetic taxi driven by an old man named Mr. Kumar.
 A lovely old man, the car was old like him.
-It moved slowly with a broken down AC.
+It moved slowly with a broken-down AC.
 He spoke to himself at times but was a fantastic guide to the city.
 Our first stop was the President’s Palace.
-It was a grand magnanimous dome shaped building.
-The public weren’t allowed to get close to it but could see it from afar.
-We proceeded on to the parliament buildings, there was no parking so Kumar advised us to be brief.
-There was the North and South block that are similarly shaped as the Presidents Palace.
+It was a grand magnanimous dome-shaped building.
+The public wasn’t allowed to get close to it but could see it from afar.
+We proceeded on to the parliament buildings, there was no parking, so Kumar advised us to be brief.
+There was the North and South block that is similarly shaped as the Presidents Palace.
 The President in India isn’t as popular as the Prime Minister, Narendra Modi.
 Modi was originally from the lowest caste but worked very hard to beat the caste system through education and became the Prime Minister.
 He is popular because he represents the interests of the poor man and works hard to eradicating corruption in India.

 Our next destination was India Gate which was 500 meters from the parliament building.
-It was right on the other side of the road, not much of a touristic attraction because one could only take pictures besides the road and continue moving.
-The gate isn’t a gate but more of a passage way.
+It was right on the other side of the road, not much of a tourist attraction because one could only take pictures beside the road and continue moving.
+The gate isn’t a gate but more of a passageway.
 You can see another passage on the inside of the first.
 The second looks smaller than the first one.
-It was very hot, to me it looked like a mirage in the horizon.
+It was very hot, to me, it looked like a mirage on the horizon.
 The pictures mirrored my exact thoughts.

 We then went on to see Mahatma Gandhi’s memorial ground known as Raj Ghat.
 The grounds are luxuriously carpeted in green grass rolling over the land gracefully accompanied by luxurious palm trees on the periphery.
 There are famous quotes that Gandhi had once said cemented into the ceramic pathways.
-In the centre is an opening where a person pays one Dirham to enter.
-This was the only place in India where there Is a sign that says “Do not tip”.
+In the center is an opening where a person pays one Dirham to enter.
+This was the only place in India where there is a sign that say's “Do not tip”.
 I was impressed because even in his death, Gandhi’s values were being followed to the letter.
 He believed in honest living and having only what is enough for yourself.
-You have to remove your shoes because of walking into the holy space where he was buried.
+You must remove your shoes because of walking into the holy space where he was buried.
 There’s a pathway of wet green grass that guides visitors to his grave accompanied by sweet and slow Indian music in the background.
 The area is similarly as green as the outside with a few green trees around the center.
-The space where Gandhi was cremated has black ceramic tiles with flowers of orange, pink and white arranged in four big circle on the large square shaped centre piece and a small circular one on the smaller square.
+Space, where Gandhi was cremated, has black ceramic tiles with flowers of orange, pink and white arranged in four big circles on the large square-shaped centerpiece and a small circular one on the smaller square.
 The grass sprawled over to the top.

 Lodhi Garden was like a public park and the second last place on our list.
-There’s a stream flowing through the park with a small fountain sprinkling water around nearby with a pathway of circular stones which decorated the path.
-The gardens are marked with benches and side walks.
-The thick trees have a large population of squirrels which scamper around the park.
+There’s a stream flowing through the park, with a small fountain sprinkling water around nearby with a pathway of circular stones that decorated the path.
+The gardens are marked with benches and sidewalks.
+The thick trees have a large population of squirrels that scamper around the park.
 There were few people in the park and it felt like it belonged to us.
 For the first time, I didn’t feel the masses in India.
 We came across old large temples in the middle of the garden that seemed like they had been here since the beginning of time.
 They are built with stone that was huge and crumbling from the ceiling, the walls are archaic and ancient.
-There are large windows and a breeze flowing through the building like walking through a museum.
+Large windows and a breeze are flowing through the building like walking through a museum.
 I felt like we would be trapped at any moment by large boulders falling from the rooftop.
 The place is simply spectacular; there was an Indian design of the lotus everywhere on the buildings.
 The staircases lead up to the chipped buildings which mirrored one another.
 The large windows resembled the silhouette imagery that appeared to look like a shadow.

 Click Here To See More